 Very quickly thereafter, the sugar will become very dark brown to almost black.
 At this point, remove from the heat.

 Add a tablespoon of boiling water.
 Be very careful!
 Sugar will splutter and can give a nasty burn.
 Continue to stir while adding more water.

 If your water is cool, the sugar will clump together.
 If this happens, heat the sauce until the clumps dissolve.

 Once your browning is the desired consistency you are finished.
 You can leave to cool before bottling.

-If you don’t have the time, then pick up your bottle of browning on Amazon:
+If you don’t have the time or wondering where to buy browning sauce, then pick up these on Amazon: